 Think Mobile Responsive

-An increasing number of people are turning to their mobile devices to shop, look for information, and use different social media platforms.
-According to Google, negative user experiences on mobile devices can reduce the possibility of someone’s making a purchase by over 60%.
+An increasing number of people are turning to their mobile devices to shop, look for information, and access different social media platforms.
+According to Google, negative user experiences on mobile devices can reduce the possibility of someone making a purchase by over 60%.
 When you have a responsive website, the device used to view it automatically adjusts how it is displayed, making for a good user experience.

 Use Surveys